+Table of Contents[Hide][Show]

 What Is The Largest Known Number In Existence?

-Despite having more numbers than atoms in the Universe, trying to prove that your integer is bigger than anyone else’s integer has continued through the centuries.
-The biggest number referred to regularly is a Googolplex, which works out as 1010^100.
+Despite having more numbers than atoms in the Universe, trying to prove that your integer is bigger than anyone else’s integer has continued throughout the centuries.
+The biggest known number referred to regularly is a Googolplex, which works out as 1010^100.

 But, mathematicians love to invent numbers with large values and give them their own names.
 For example, mathematician Stanley Skewes named a number even bigger than Googolplex, called Skewes’ Number.
 However, Graham’s Number is currently considered to be the world’s largest known number.
 In fact, Graham’s Number is so big that it can’t be written with conventional notation.

 What Comes After A Trillion? – A Quadrillion!

 So, what comes after a Trillion?
 Now you know the answer.
 It’s a Quadrillion!
 Just imagine being a Quadrillionaire!
 What would you do with all of that money?
 Where would you keep it?